Install the plugin from Obsidian Community Plugins (search "Nexus AI Chat Importer")

 🎯 Selective Import: Choose exactly which conversations to import with interactive preview

-💬 Multi-Provider Support: Full support for ChatGPT, Claude, Le Chat, and Perplexity conversations
+💬 Multi-Provider Support: Full support for ChatGPT, Claude, Mistral Vibe, and Perplexity conversations

 🎨 Beautiful Formatting: Custom callouts with role-specific colors and icons